zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 in, those who do not adhere to, and those who do not hold the mind Toward (victorious).
 He who has left, has left, has been liberated, has been separated from bondage, he lives with the heart of freedom and restriction."
-After cutting off love and aversion for the unstoppable, it should be like a rhinoceros horn Go alone.
+After cutting off love and aversion for the unstoppable, it should be like a rhinoceros Go alone.

 Because of that, the single enlightened person said: